Insurance Claims, Bad Faith

 In settlement negotiations, insurance companies often have an opportunity to settle a dispute within the limits of the policyholder’s coverage.
 If the insurer refuses to settle and a jury awards a verdict in excess of the policy limits, we can pursue an insurance bad faith claim against the insurance company.
 In some instances, we may seek punitive damages against the insurance company in these so-called excess verdict cases.

 We also consider cases involving insurance companies who refuse to pay valid life insurance, private disability insurance, and liability insurance claims.

 Please contact our insurance bad faith attorneys to discuss your case.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our lawyers represent clients in insurance bad faith claims throughout the state.
+Our lawyers represent clients in insurance bad faith claims throughout the state.